 Desktop icons or shortcuts are among the most efficient ways to access your favorite locations in Windows 10 and Windows 11.
 They can save you the time you would otherwise spend “digging” through your files and folders.
 On top of the regular shortcuts you can create to reach your favorite apps, files, folders, and web pages, Windows operating systems have a predefined set of desktop icons.
 Most of these standard icons were shown by default on your desktop on previous versions of Windows, but, starting with Windows 7, only one icon was displayed: the Recycle Bin.
 However, let’s see what each of these standard Windows shortcuts does:

-- Computer ( This PC ) - allows you to browse your computer and the shared contents of other computers on your network: partitions, folders, files, libraries, etc.
+- This PC - allows you to browse your computer and the shared contents of other computers on your network: partitions, folders, files, libraries, and more.